TeamHG-Memex/quickpin/docs/installation.rst

 You should edit local.ini and provide values for the following keys:

 - `username`: The database username.
 We recommend the name 'quickpin'.
-(Keep this name handy: you'll need it in the next section.) this is "quickpin".
+(Keep this name handy: you'll need it in the next section.)
 - `password`: Generate a secure password for this database user.
 (Keep this password handy: you'll need it in the next section.)
 - `SECRET_KEY`: A cryptographic key that Flask uses to sign authentication